graves/awful_rustdocs/README.md

 5. **Patch files safely**

 For each edit, the patcher:
-- Finds the right insertion window:
+- Finds the right insertion window.
 -   Functions: directly above the function signature (consumes an immediately preceding blank if present).
 -   Structs: above attributes (e.g., `#[derive]`, `#[serde]`) so the doc block sits at the very top, preserving the attribute group below.
 -   Fields: immediately above the field, above any field attributes; aligned to field indentation.
 - Skips any item that already has docs unless `--overwrite` is set.
 - Applies all edits from the bottom up to avoid shifting line offsets.
 - Writes artifacts to `target/llm_rustdocs/docs.json`.